julianidiart/notes/books/the-staff-engineers-path.md

   - Create _space_ for others to lead and showcase their work.
 - Catalyst Level:
   - Encourage a _culture_ where opportunities flow naturally, and others adopt inclusive sponsorship practices.

+### Chapter 9: What’s Next?

+#### Your Career

+- **Mapping Your Journey**

+  - Imagine your career as a _trail map_:
+    - Some paths are clear, others hidden, and some lead away temporarily to ultimately reach your _destination_.
+    - Avoid blindly following marked paths; define your _unique goals_.

+- **What's Important to You?**

+  - Key _priorities_ that may guide your career:
+    - Financial security
+    - Flexibility
+    - Intellectual growth
+    - Visibility and recognition
+    - Cool projects and challenges
+    - Wealth building
+    - Autonomy
+    - Making a difference
+    - Supporting personal passions (e.g., arts, hobbies)

+- **Where Are You Going?**

+  - Develop a trail map with _short- and long-term milestones_.
+  - Expand _perspective_ through mentors, networking, conferences, and learning from others’ journeys.

+- **What to Invest In**

+  - Identify skills, networks, and visibility needed to _reach goals_.
+  - _Everything is learnable_ with time and energy.
+  - Build _relationships_ to uncover hidden opportunities.
+  - Let your work and capabilities shine, both _internally and externally_.

+#### Evaluating Your Current Role

+- **Metrics for Job Health**

+  - Consider these _indicators_:
+    - Growth and learning opportunities
+    - Transferable skills
+    - Confidence and capability
+    - Team recruitment sentiment
+    - Stress levels

+- **Role Assessment**

+- Identify _what’s working and what’s missing_ in your current job.
+- _Decide_ whether to adapt the role to your needs or move elsewhere.

+#### Career Paths

+- **Staying in the Same Role**

+  - Benefits:
+    - Longevity builds relationships, domain knowledge, and trust.
+    - Stability offers consistent growth and depth.

+- **Reasons to Move**

+- Gaps in skills, experience, or opportunity.
+- Higher compensation or employability.

+- **Path Options**

+  1. **Keep Doing What You’re Doing**:

+  - _Maintain_ current trajectory but remain adaptable to industry changes.

+  2. **Work Toward Promotion**:

+  - Seek _broader_ scope, challenges, or influence.

+  3. **Work Less**:

+  - Consider part-time roles for better _work-life balance_.

+  4. **Internal Transfers**:

+  - Gain _fresh challenges_ without leaving your organization.

+  5. **Build a New Specialty**:

+  - Broaden or deepen skills by _exploring_ adjacent or new domains.

+  6. **Temporary Rotations**:

+  - Experiment with short-term _team changes_ for varied experience.

+  7. **Take on Management**:

+  - Transition into _leadership_ while committing to growth in that domain.

+#### Exploring Advanced Roles

+- **Customizing Roles**

+  - Carve out niches by aligning company needs with personal strengths.
+  - Proactively design roles with your manager if feasible.

+- **Changing Employers**

+  - Same Role, New Employer: Gain _varied exposure_ without a step down.
+  - Higher Role: _Pursue promotions_ not accessible internally.
+  - Lower Role: Gain _learning opportunities_ or better work alignment.

+- **Starting Fresh**

+- Launching _startups_, _consulting_, or switching to _non-technical careers_ (e.g., teaching, policy).
+- Independence requires _networking and entrepreneurial spirit_.

+#### Embracing the Responsibility of Seniority

+- _Software influences lives deeply_; diligence and ethics are critical.
+- _Level up the industry_ by mentoring, teaching, and building quality systems.